 Next Time on Elfinwood Data Science Blog

 In this post, the last in a 5 part series on version control, I covered branches and merging in Git.
-In the next post I’ll share a public GitHub project with readers and include the code for a PostgreSQL database template.
-The database template will be used in future posts to instruct readers on how to manage data using PostgreSQL.
-The database template could also be useful as a starting point for creating a database to manage your own data.
+In the next post I’ll share a public GitHub project, learning-data-science, with readers which will include the code to begin building a PostgreSQL database.
+The files in the GitHub project will be used in future posts to instruct readers on how to manage data using PostgreSQL.
+The files and information presented in this blog will also be useful as a starting point for creating a database to manage your own data.

 If you like this post then please consider subscribing to this blog (see below) or following me on social media.If you’d like to follow this blog, but you don’t want to follow by subscribing through WordPress then a couple of options exist.
 You can “Like” the Elfinwood Data Science Blog Facebook Page or send me your email using the form on the Contacts Page and I’ll add you to the blog’s email list.